MyHighLow/Shader_Tools/README.md

 # Shader Tools
 This C++ library is intended to be used in conjunction with OpenGL.
 Streamlines shader compilation and linking.
+Includes some basic and common shaders as well for ease-of-access.

 ## Version Notes